laurelschwulst/elventy-laurel/e/on-eggs.md

     </figcaption>
 </figure>

-I began my egg research by opening <i>The Book of Symbols</i>.
+I began my egg research by opening <i>The Book of Symbols</i> by <a href="http://aras.org">ARAS</a>, the Archive for Research in Archetypal Symbolism.
 I found the page for “Egg” and read aloud:

 <blockquote class="large-quote" style="margin-bottom: 0;">The egg evokes the beginning, the simple, the source.</blockquote><a href="https://www.are.na/block/24526555" target="_blank" class="no-underline"><cite class="after-blockquote">✶✶</cite></a>